 In addition, to ensure quality and objectivity of the CSA, independent third party Deloitte conducts an external audit of the assessment process each year.
 You can download the Assurance Statement from Deloitte here.

-The DJSI Design Committee consists of two RobecoSAM representatives and two S&P Dow Jones Indices representatives and meets on a monthly basis.
-Severe incidents and breaches that cast strong doubts on a company's procedures and ability to handle the situation can be escalated to the DJSI Index Design Committee.
+The DJSI Index Committee consists of two RobecoSAM representatives and two S&P Dow Jones Indices representatives and meets on a quarterly basis.
+Severe incidents and breaches that cast strong doubts on a company's procedures and ability to handle the situation can be escalated to the DJSI Index Committee.

-The responsibilities of the DJSI Design Committee include the following:
+The responsibilities of the DJSI Index Committee include the following: